 ‘Never do anything for your child that they can do for themselves’

-Can your child dust or put a vacuum cleaner round a room?
+- Dust or put a vacuum cleaner around a room?

 In our family, my children were magically able to make their own lunches on the day they started school.
 At the age of four!
 They have been making their own lunches ever since.